nav2424/rift/END_TO_END_TEST.md

 #### Step 5: Confirm Receipt (Mobile - Buyer)
 1. Sign out and sign in as buyer
-2. Navigate to the escrow
+2. Navigate to the rift
 3. Tap "Confirm Item Received"
 4. Status should change to "DELIVERED_PENDING_RELEASE"
 5. Seller should receive email notification

 #### Step 6: Release Funds (Mobile - Buyer)
-1. On escrow detail page
+1. On rift detail page
 2. Tap "Release Funds to Seller"
 3. Status should change to "RELEASED"
 4. Seller should receive email notification